rezervemoney/gitbooks/competitor-analysis/rezerve-vs-microstrategy.md

 ## Conclusion

 While both Rezerve and MicroStrategy employ a strategy of concentrating treasury assets in a leading cryptocurrency, their execution models differ fundamentally.
-Rezerve’s decentralized, on-chain approach enables rapid integration into the DeFi ecosystem, transparent reserve management, and direct deployment of reserves to improve market liquidity.&#x20;
+Rezerve’s decentralized, on-chain approach enables rapid integration into the DeFi ecosystem, transparent reserve management, and direct deployment of reserves to improve market liquidity.

 In contrast, MicroStrategy operates within the constraints of a centralized corporate structure, slower capital mobility, and less frequent public disclosures.
 For participants seeking agility, composability, and continuous transparency, RZR offers a more adaptable and liquid evolution of the reserve concentration model pioneered by MicroStrategy.